qwer0114/CodingTest_Javascript/README.md

 # CodingTest_JavaScript
-This repe is for coding test
+This repo is for coding test